Algebraic-Programming/TaskR/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

-_What type of changes does your code introduce to HiCR?
+_What type of changes does your code introduce to TaskR?
 Put an `x` in the box that apply._

 - [ ] `CHANGE` (fix or feature that would cause existing functionality to not work as expected)
 - [ ] `FEATURE` (non-breaking change which adds functionality)